arielherself/espresso/README.raw.md

 <strong>Britain’s chancellor,</strong> Jeremy Hunt, outlined his long-term plan to boost economic growth.
 He said the government will delay tax cuts until it has curbed inflation, which ran at 9.2% in December.
 [Britain’s government](https://www.economist.com/britain/2023/01/23/rishi-sunaks-hapless-government) faces criticism for overseeing soaring living costs and industrial sluggishness, including a collapse in [British carmaking](https://www.economist.com/britain/2023/01/24/britains-carmaking-industry-is-increasingly-under-threat).
 Mr Hunt rejected “declinism” and said Britain could become the next Silicon Valley.

 <strong>Hong Kong</strong> labelled <strong>cannabidiol</strong> (CBD) “a dangerous drug” and banned it from next Wednesday.
 CBD, a non-psychoactive cannabis compound that has shown promise in [reducing anxiety and pain](https://www.economist.com/asia/2022/06/16/elderly-japanese-are-discovering-the-benefits-of-cannabis-products), is currently available in bars and shops.
-Trafficking and manufacturing CBD can carry a maximum penalty of life imprisonment and a HK$5m ($639,000) fine; possession will be also be punished.
+Trafficking and manufacturing CBD can carry a maximum penalty of life imprisonment and a HK$5m ($639,000) fine; possession will also be punished.

 <strong>Fact of the day:</strong> 775,014, the number of cars that emerged from British factories in 2022, the worst year since 1956.
 [Read the full story](https://www.economist.com/britain/2023/01/24/britains-carmaking-industry-is-increasingly-under-threat).